-Lissanthe strigosa is a small, upright shrub reaching a height of one metre.
-The species is said to sucker but we have seen no evidence of suckering.
+Lissanthe strigosa is a small, upright shrub reaching a height of 1 metre, with a spread of 1 metre.

 Propagation is from seed that must be fresh or cuttings from new season’s growth.
 We have had no success with either propagation method.
 If you succeed in striking any Ericaceae cuttings, handle carefully as they have very fine roots.

 Two subspecies are currently recognised in NSW:

 Lissanthe is a small genus of 6 species – endemic to Australia and in all states except Northern Territory.
 Two species occur in NSW.

 This species like regenerates from seed after fire.